-1. Smart Meter Disposition Rate Rider (SMDR) - An actual cost recovery rate rider of \$0.29 per Residential customer per month and \$0.96 per General Service less than 50 kW customer per month for two years per metered customer (May 1, 2012 to April 30, 2014).
-This rate rider reflects the Net Deferred Revenue Requirement of \$117,444 being the difference between the Deferred Incremental Revenue Requirement from 2006 to December 31, 2011 and the SMFA Revenues collected from 2006 to April 30, 2012.
+1. Smart Meter Disposition Rider (SMDR) - An actual cost recovery rate rider of \$0.75 per Residential customer per month and \$5.36 per General Service Less Than 50kW customer per month for two years (October 1, 2012 to September 30, 2014).
+This rate rider reflects the Net Deferred Revenue Requirement of \$377,101 being the Deferred Incremental Revenue Requirement from 2006 to December 31, 2011 net of the SMFA Revenues collected from May 1, 2006 to April 30, 2012.

-IHDSL specifically requested a 2 year disposition for both the SMDR Rate Rider (within this application) and the Group 1 DVA account variances in the 2012 IRM application EB-2011-0176.
-The 2 year disposition timeframe will assist in mitigating the overall rate impact of the SMIRR.
+Orillia is requesting a two year disposition for the SMDR rate rider.
+Orillia received approval for the disposition of Group 1 Deferral and Variance Account Balances in its 2012 IRM application EB-2011-0191 over a two year period.
+The two year disposition timeframe will assist in mitigating the overall rate impact to our customers over this period related to the combined SMDR and SMIRR rate riders.

-2. Smart Meter Incremental Revenue Requirement Rate Rider (SMIRR) - A forecasted cost recovery rate rider of \$0.95 per Residential customer per month and \$3.12 per General Service less than 50 kW customer per month.
-The SMIRR rate rider reflects the incremental revenue requirement related to smart meter costs to be incurred from January 1, 2012 to December 31, 2012.
+2. Smart Meter Incremental Revenue Requirement Rate Rider (SMIRR) - A forecasted cost recovery rate rider of \$2.59 per Residential customer per month and \$7.56 per General Service Less Than 50kW customer per month for the period October 1, 2012 to April 30, 2014.
+This rate rider represents the incremental revenue requirement related to smart meter costs to be incurred from January 1, 2012 to December 31, 2012.